Best Podcast Equipment in 2026: Beginner to Pro Setups

 Shure SM7B

-• Why it’s iconic: Polished, full-bodied tone with superb background rejection.
+• Why it’s iconic: full-bodied “broadcast” tone with strong background rejection.

 The Zoom H6 portable audio recorder and interface.